emiljapelt/SharpTemplar/README.md

 ___

 ## How to use
 To use SharpTemplar instantiate a TemplarDocument.
-This objects contains two elements, namely a Head and a Body.
+This object contains two elements, namely a Head and a Body.

 These elements contain methods to add other elements into them (Methods beginning with "Add") or apply attributes (Methods beginning with "With").